-Adding a humidifier to your home has an immediate and lasting impact on maintaining ideal relative humidity.
+Adding a humidifier or dehumidifier to your home has an fast and lasting impact on maintaining ideal relative humidity.
 Warm air holds moisture, and when the temperature drops in the fall and winter, the air becomes excessively dry.
 Furnaces circulate dry air through air vents, causing humidity levels within your home to fall even lower.
 A humidifier adds water vapor to the air circulating throughout your home.
 This is accomplished by ultrasonic humidifiers, evaporative humidifiers or mist humidifiers.
 By adding moisture to the air within your home, the relative humidity is maintained at an ideal level.

 Most homeowners are familiar with portable humidifiers.
 When you put a portable humidifier near a bedside of an ill family member, it helps alleviate symptoms like cough, dry nose and even helps with snoring.
 A compact humidifier is very helpful in raising humidity levels in a small area.
 Portable devices range in size from compact to larger floor models designed to treat an entire room.

 There are limitations of portable models, though.
 Obviously, they only treat a certain area effectively.
 Other limitations include the space they require, demands on electricity and refilling the water tank.
 Most models also produce noise.
 Most of these issues are nuisance problems, although dirty tanks, components and wick filters allow mold to grow, causing more harm than good.
 Most importantly, many portable humidifiers do not monitor and maintain humidity levels.
 Too much moisture is also a health hazard and can damage your home’s structure.